pji/blackjack/README.rst

 	* Allow players to react to the actions of other players.
 	* Allow casino to react to players.
 	* Add casino catching and removing card counting players.
-* Remove willbuyin methods.
-* Use mkname functions for all of name building.
 * Build UI for saving and restoring game state.
-* Allow for insurance less than half of initial bet.
 * Allow splitting more than once.
 * Add ability to configure by file.
 * Allow multiple human players to play in single game over network.